MidATRIX/midea-s1s2-rs485-monitor/README.md

 Frames are logged to a daily-rotating SQLite database under `SQLITE_DB_DIR`.

-Each row captures a complete message cycle — one snapshot of all six decoded frame types — timestamped at the moment the cycle completes.
+Each row captures a message cycle — one snapshot of all six decoded frame types — timestamped at the moment the cycle completes.
 Payload bytes are stored individually as named columns (`IDU5`–`IDU17`, `ODU5`–`ODU17`, etc.) for direct SQL querying.

 ---